 Depending on where you live, we've now spent over half a year in some sort of lockdown, quarantine, or confinement, and by the looks of it we could very well ring in the new year with a virtual kiss at midnight.

 Apart from an initial closure, dentists' offices around the United States have been open since March and April and are ready for you to visit.

-By now you probably know that clinics conduct stringent disinfecting procedures before seeing each patient and that COVID rates among dentists are remarkably low—fewer than one percent of dentists in the nation have been found to be COVID positive.
+By now you probably know that clinics conduct stringent disinfecting procedures before seeing each patient and that COVID rates among dentists are remarkably low.

 Why such low rates among medical professionals whose job it is to maintain close proximity with patients' mouths, AKA the coronavirus's preferred distribution method?

 Because of enhanced safety protocols.
 Clinics follow strict procedures to ensure the safety of their dentists, hygienists, staff, and patients.
 And according to Dr. Mark Fletcher from Avon Oral, Facial and Dental Implant Surgery in Connecticut, it's actually not surprising that dentists have so much success in keeping down rates of infection.

 “Given a dentist’s and dental staff’s high exposure to aerosols, we have always implemented focused infection control as a part of our culture,” he explains.
 “Our staff and offices are required by law to be infection control certified.
 It is not at all surprising that the COVID infection rate among dentists is 1%.
 In my opinion, the dental profession’s response to COVID-19 can be viewed as a model for mitigating transmission of infection during the pandemic.”

 —So we know that dentists are doing everything they can to make sure their clinics are safe, but have you ever wondered what protocols your dentist would like you to follow during the coronavirus pandemic?